firesidefiction/firesidefiction.github.io/docs/README.md

 ## Author Bio
 TK (I'm still not sure how I'm going to deal with this — whether they will be hard coded into each story or whether I'll add them as an include working off a data file.)

+## Artwork requirements and layout guidelines

+All illustrations go in the `illustration` folder.
+They *must* measure 3200 x 1800 pixels and *must* be named `title-of-the-story.jpg` — all lower case, dashes instead of spaces.

+All other images go in the `images` folder.

+When a story is first published on the site, it takes the top position on the homepage.
+If the story has a featured image, the image will bleed off the screen, slide under the logotype of the magazine, and will butt up directly against the bottom of the site header.
+This is the same presentation we use on individual story pages.

+Depending on what the top middle of the illustration contains, the logotype on the homepage could become obscured by the illustration, but that's OK—the bold presentation of the white icon over the red header is enough of an indicator for the magazine brand.

+When the story with the illustration is no longer the newest item on the site, it will slide down the homepage.
+At that point the illustration shrinks to fit inside the red fiction box within the layout.
+This is just a scaling change—we're still not cropping the illustration.

+For magazine layout purposes, we can lay a simple 3 x 4 grid over the illustration to block off some areas.

+The top middle cell in the grid is where the magazine logotype will generally be placed.
+Avoid using that area for elements in the illustration which shouldn't be obscured.

+The 1/3 width column created by the grid serves as a minimum width of the image.
+When we crop the image vertically, for ebook covers and for portrait-oriented phone wallpapers, we'll only be able to use  approximately one column's width.

+We can crop wherever we want, obviously—we don't need to' just take the center column, or the left column, etc.—but the width of one column is the narrowest the crop will ever get.

 # Publishing to the site
 The Fireside website updates its contents as soon as you publish, or 'push', your changes to the 'magazine' repository on GitHub.com.

 As you've been working on your device, your git client application has been keeping track of your changes.
 Each time you complete a significant chunk of work, you should write a short commit message describing the changes that you've made, and commit your changes to your local repository.

 Once you've made all your changes and made all your commits, it's time to publish to the site.
 You do that by 'pushing' your local commits up to GitHub, where Jekyll will take care of taking your files and 'deploying' them to the site.